showdownjs/showdown/test/functional/makemarkdown/cases/standard/escaping.md

 or this.

-four ate the beginning of line are removed
+4 spaces at the beginning of line are removed

 multiple spaces are colapsed to 1